radius-project/bicep-types-aws/artifacts/bicep/aws/aws.mediaconnect/default/types.md

 ## FailoverConfig
 ### Properties
+* **FailoverMode**: string: The type of failover you choose for this flow.
+MERGE combines the source streams into a single stream, allowing graceful recovery from any single-source loss.
+FAILOVER allows switching between different streams.
 * **RecoveryWindow**: int: Search window time to look for dash-7 packets
+* **SourcePriority**: [Flow_SourcePriority](#flowsourcepriority): The priority you want to assign to a source.
+You can have a primary stream and a backup stream or two equally prioritized streams.
 * **State**: string

+## Flow_SourcePriority
+### Properties
+* **PrimarySource**: string (Required): The name of the source you choose as the primary source for this flow.

 ## AWS.MediaConnect/FlowEntitlementProperties
 ### Properties